How to get an Audit for your Small Business

 Cash is King –

 If your small business conducts a large number of cash transactions (think restaurant, bar, laundromat, etc.), you are already at a higher risk for an audit.
 This increased risk is due to the increased chance of skimming and other fraudulent practices.
+It is just the way it goes in a cash-heavy business.
 Be vigilant in honestly recording all cash transactions.
+Don’t assume you will “remember” to do it tomorrow, next week, or before month-end.
+We all know how that will end up.
 As a follow-up, having the paperwork to back up your filings is crucial and can save you if an audit comes along.

 Where you need to focus is on any transactions (cash or trade) over $10,000.
-You need to use a form 8300 (also excitingly called Report of Cash Payments Over $10,000 Received in a Trade or Business).
-The filing of an 8300 helps the IRS combat money laundering and other fraudulent and illegal activity.
+This type of sale may be the biggest red-flag of them all.
+Any time this size of a deal comes along, you need to use a form 8300 (also excitingly called Report of Cash Payments Over $10,000 Received in a Trade or Business).
+No questions, just fill it out.
+The filing of a Form 8300 helps the IRS combat money laundering and other fraudulent and illegal activity.
 Not filing a form 8300 can result in fines and possibly civil or criminal charges.
 Seriously, file it.

 All play and no work –